RomanPilyushin/Hacken/README.md

     - The **to address** (the recipient's Ethereum address).
     - The **transaction value** (the amount of ETH transferred).

-### 2. **Storing Ethereum Transactions in the H2 Database**
+### 2. **Storing Ethereum Transactions in the Postgres Database**

-Once transactions are fetched from Infura, the application stores them in an **H2 database**:
+Once transactions are fetched from Infura, the application stores them in an **Postgres database**:

-- **H2** is a lightweight, in-memory database commonly used in development or small-scale applications.
+- **Postgres** is a lightweight, in-memory database commonly used in development or small-scale applications.
 - Each transaction is mapped to a **`TransactionEntity`** (a Java object) and saved into the database using the `TransactionRepository`.

 Steps: